Rivière des Roches (Saint-Augustin-de-Desmaures)

-The Rivière des Roches is a tributary of the northwest shore of the Saint Lawrence river, flowing in the municipality of Saint-Augustin-de-Desmaures, in the Portneuf Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.
+The Rivière des Roches is a tributary of the northwest shore of the St. Lawrence River, flowing in the municipality of Saint-Augustin-de-Desmaures, in the Portneuf Regional County Municipality, in the administrative region of Capitale-Nationale, in the province of Quebec, in Canada.

 The Roches river valley is mainly served by the route 138, chemin du Roy, chemin du 3e rang and chemin du Cabouron, notably for the needs of agriculture and of forestry, are the two main economic activities in this area.

 The surface of the Rivière des Roches (except the rapids areas) is generally frozen from the beginning of December to the end of March; safe circulation on the ice is generally done from the end of December to the beginning of March.
 The water level of the river varies with the seasons and the precipitation; the spring flood occurs in March or April.

 Geography

-The Roches river has its source in a forest area in Saint-Augustin-de-Desmaures, almost at the limit of Neuville, north of the village of Saint-Nicolas.
-This source is located 0.2 km north of the Canadian National railway, 8.0 km west of the village center of Saint-Augustin-de- Desmaures, 1.3 km northwest of autoroute 400, 4.6 km northwest of the Saint Lawrence river, 5.9 km northwest of its mouth.
+The Roches River has its source in a forest area in Saint-Augustin-de-Desmaures, almost at the limit of Neuville, north of the village of Saint-Nicolas.
+This source is located 0.2 km north of the Canadian National railway, 8.0 km west of the village center of Saint-Augustin-de- Desmaures, 1.3 km northwest of autoroute 400, 4.6 km northwest of the St. Lawrence River, 5.9 km northwest of its mouth.

-From its source, the Roches river then flows over a distance of 9.6 km, with a drop in level of 13 m, according to the following segments:
+From its source, the Roches River then flows over a distance of 9.6 km, with a drop in level of 13 m, according to the following segments: